-After David was anointed the king of Israel by God, he often played the lyre praising Jehovah God and didn’t forgetand blessings to him.
+After David was anointed the king of Israel by God, he often played the lyre praising Jehovah God and didn’t forgetand blessings for him.
 Most importantly, he was determined to build a temple for God so that all the Israelites could worship Jehovah God in the temple.

 Therefore, David became a man who was after God’s heart.

-However, David framed and killed Uriah, took Uriah’s wife Bathsheba as his own.
-He offended God’s disposition and thus he was judged and punished by God: The first son of David and Bathsheba died young, the sword shall never depart from his house; his son raped his daughter, his sons killed one another for the throne …
+However, After David became king, he framed and killed Uriah, took Uriah’s wife Bathsheba as his own.
+He offended God’s disposition and thus he was judged and punished by God: The first son of David and Bathsheba died young, the sword shall never depart from his house; his son raped his daughter, his sons killed each other for the throne … From the lessons of David’s failure, how should we know God’s disposition?

-Another passage of God’s words says, “God’s wrath is a safeguard preventing all evil forces from multiplying and running rampant, and it is also a safeguard that protects the existence and spread of all just and positive things and eternally guards them from suppression and subversion.”
-God’s words made me understand that when God’s wrath befalls man, although it’s severe judgment and punishment for man, it’s for preventing all evil force from multiplying and running rampant and it’s also a safeguard that protects the existence of just and positive things, and also a great protection for us that hinders us from sinning.
-Take David for example.
-After David sinned, God’s punishment came upon him, which caused him to lose his son, and only then did he realize that what he had done was evil in Jehovah God’s eyes.
 After this matter, David truly repented to God and made a resolution that he would never do evil things.
-When he was old and couldn’t keep warm, his servant asked a virgin to lie beside him to help him keep warm, he had no intimate relations with her.
+When he was old and couldn’t keep warm, even though his servant asked a virgin to lie beside him to help him keep warm, he had no intimate relations with her.
 What’s more, after the matter of Bathsheba, he kept Jehovah God’s commandments more strictly, and guided the Israelites to worship God.
 God still had mercy on and cared for him and he was still the King supported by the Israelites.

 I couldn’t help thinking, when I first believed in God, I just wanted to enjoy God’s grace and blessings.
-Once God’s discipline came upon me or when I caught sight of His severe words of judgment, I would misunderstand Him: “Does God still love me?
+Once I resisted God and rebelled against God and God’s discipline came upon me or when I caught sight of His severe words of judgment, I would misunderstand Him: “Does God still love me?
 Why does He treat me this way?
 Is God revealing me through this?”
 But now I understand: When God’s righteous disposition comes upon us, it’s also His salvation for us.
 When I have a revelation of corrupt disposition or show resistance toward God, He disciplines me, deals with me and punishes me, but He doesn’t mean to eliminate or forsake me.
 Instead, He judges and saves me through it so that I can know my satanic nature and essence, break free from corrupt disposition, and walk the right path.
 God’s disposition is not only compassionate and loving, it is also righteous and majestic.
 No matter what God does, all that He does is love and salvation for us.
 God has eagerly looked forward to our sincere repentance and casting off the shackles of Satan.
 At any time, God’s heart to save man will never change.
 This is the most lovable part of God, and also something that we should cherish and treasure the most.